jvm-profiling-tools/ap-loader/README.md

 Commands:
   help         show this help
-  jattach      run the included jattach binary profiler     run the included profiler.sh agentpath    prints the path of the extracted async-profiler agent jattachpath  prints the path of the extracted jattach binary supported    fails if this JAR does not include a profiler for the current OS and architecture
+  jattach      run the included jattach binary profiler     run the included profiler.sh/asprof script agentpath    prints the path of the extracted async-profiler agent jattachpath  prints the path of the extracted jattach binary supported    fails if this JAR does not include a profiler for the current OS and architecture